 Whatsapp is used extensively through South America and the tour guide Carlos sent messages to each person when it was their turn for pick up.
 I was picked up at 04.05.

-At 07:40 we sopped and Carlos took us a short distance from the road
+At 07:40 we stopped and Carlos took us a short distance

 At 08:40, we had a short stop to look at some alpacas grazing, but they kept on moving away from us as we approached for photos.
 Carlos said they re very shy and timid creatures.

-As we got closer to Palccoyo, the scenery was getting spectacular and entering the park, the weather looked sunny and fine but as we started our trek at 09:05, Carlos warned us to still take our warm and wet weather gear because weather can change very quickly at this altitude.
-Sure enough he was spot on, we reached the first lookout at 09:35, but as just before finishing the hike to the second lookout at 10:03, it suddenly started snowing and it was getting
+As we got closer to Palccoyo, the scenery was getting spectacular and entering the park, the weather looked sunny and fine but as we started our trek at 09:05, Carlos warned us to still take our warm and wet weather gear because the weather can change very quickly at this altitude.
+Sure enough he was spot on, we reached the first lookout at 09:35, but just before finishing the hike to the second lookout at 10:03, it suddenly started snowing and

-colder.
-Nevertheless we had a 30 minute stop here stop here, with the Vilcanote Mountain range in front of us.
-Carlos and the driver who had also come to assist gave us the Peruvian drink chicha morada made from purple corn that we also had in Ollantaytambo and chocolate to give us an energy boost.
+it was getting colder.
+Nevertheless we had a 30 minute stop here, with the Vilcanote Mountain range in front of us.
+Carlos and the driver, Redy who had also come to assist, gave us the Peruvian drink chicha morada made from purple corn that we also had in Ollantaytambo and chocolate to give us an energy boost.